TatyanaFilimonova/Personal-Assistant/assistant-1.3/readme.txt

 How it works:

-CLI BOT receives a user's input, tries to predict a command to launch and runs it if it would predict or let the commands list to a user if not.
+CLI BOT receives a user's input and tries to predict a command using neural network.
+BOT launch command if would predict it or let the future list to user in other case.
+During the commands execution BOT works with linear user inetrface logic and don't use AI/ML instruments.

+To install and launch CLI BOT please:
+- donwload distibutive *.tar
+- unzip tar archive
-To install and launch CLI BOT you have to run next set of commands from system shell: cd <path to folder where setup.py situated>
+- run next set of commands from system shell: cd <path to folder where setup.py situated>
 	py setup.py install
 	BOT
 CLI BOT requires a set of packages, which you could install, if necessary:
-PIP install json
+	pip install json
-PIP install numpy
+	pip install numpy
 	pip install NLTK
 	pip install tensorflow